abstractive/esto/README.md

-`Abstractive::Proceso`
+`Abstractive::Esto`

-Monitor processes; uptime, threads and memory, and actor system states.
+Monitor `this` process; watch uptime, threads and memory, and actor system states.